-As of March 31, 2022, we had cash, cash equivalents, and short-term and long-term investments of \$47.3 million, with no debt.
+As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$30.6 million, with no debt.
 We have a team in-place with tremendous depth and breadth of experience and knowledge, with a legacy business that is providing an ongoing source of funding for the development of new product lines.
-We have a strong balance sheet and liquidity position that we anticipate will provide financial flexibility and security in the current environment of economic uncertainty with no current expectations of additional cash infusions required.
+We have a strong balance sheet and liquidity position that we anticipate will provide financial flexibility and security in the current environment of economic uncertainty.
 Generally, our primary source of liquidity is cash equivalents and short-term investments.
 Our level of cash equivalents and short-term investments has historically been sufficient to meet our current and longer term operating and capital needs.
-We believe that during the next 12 months the COVID-19 global pandemic will continue to impact general economic activity and demand in our end markets.
-In addition, supply chain constraints have had an impact on our ability to fulfill all of our orders.
-While there has been some improvement, the situation remains fluid, and we do not expect significant relief from these constraints before the end of calendar year 2022.
-Although it is difficult to estimate the length or gravity of the continued impact of the COVID-19 outbreak, it is expected to have an adverse effect on our results of operations, financial position, including potential impairments, and liquidity in fiscal year 2023.
+We believe that during the next 12 months, continued inflationary pressures and rising interest rates will continue to negatively impact general economic activity and demand in our end markets.
+Although it is difficult to estimate the length or gravity of the continued inflationary pressures and rising interest rates, the impact of recent bank failures, significant fluctuations in energy prices and the decline in the global economic environment, are expected to have an adverse effect on our results of operations, financial position, including potential impairments, and liquidity in fiscal 2024.